NUS-HPC-AI-Lab/VideoSys/README.md

 - `--enable_modulate_kernel`: Whether enable the modulate kernel optimization.
 This speeds up the training process.
 The default value is `False`.
 Recommend to enable it for GPU < H100.
 - `--enable_layernorm_kernel`: Whether enable the layernorm kernel optimization.
 This speeds up the training process.
 The default value is `False`.
 Recommend to enable it.
 - `--enable_flashattn`: Whether enable the FlashAttention.
 This speeds up the training process.
 The default value is `False`.
 Recommend to enable.
 - `--sequence_parallel_size`: The sequence parallelism size.
 Will enable sequence parallelism when setting a value > 1.
-The defualt value is 1.
+The default value is 1.
 Recommend to disable it if memory is enough.

 For more details on the configuration of the training process, please visit our code.